jxwleong/jtag-boundary-scan/README.md

   Snippet 5.
 Device IDCODE from [9.] line 185
 </div>

 Based on Snippet 5, the length of boundary scan register is 232.
 This means that when running `SAMPLE/PRELOAD` and `EXTEST` instructions, we need to shift in 232 bits of data.
-Besides, the sampling result from `SAMPLE/PRELOAD` will have to shift out 232 bits by shifting in 232 btis of data.
+Besides, the sampling result from `SAMPLE/PRELOAD` will have to shift out 232 bits by shifting in 232 bits of data.

 ```vhdl
 -- The following list specifies the characteristics of each cell in the boundary scan register from